 Growing weed indoors is more expensive because you’ll need to spend money on equipment and utilities, but you can control every aspect of the grow environment and set up an indoor grow almost anywhere.
 Expect to grow some killer weed—indoor is known for its potency and quality.

 How to choose a marijuana strain to grow

 At the end of the day, you want to grow a strain you like.
 A single plant can yield between a half-pound and a full pound of dried buds, depending on how big your plants get, so you’ll have a lot of it come harvest time.

-The last thing you want is to put a ton of time and effort into growing weed and end up with a strain that doesn’t taste good to you.
-Everyone has different tastes and preferences, and strains affect people differently, so start with what you like.
+The last thing you want is to put a ton of time and effort into growing weed and end up with a strain that you don’t like.
+Everyone has different tastes and preferences, and strains affect people differently.

-The legality of cannabis in your state will determine whether you can buy seeds or clones at the dispensary.
+- Availability: The legality of cannabis in your state will determine whether you can buy seeds or clones at a dispensary.
 Even if you can, you’ll be limited to genetics that are only produced in your state, as seeds and clones can’t cross state lines.

-Cannabis can be grown successfully in small or large spaces, but know how much space you have to work with before you start building out a garden.
+- Garden space: Cannabis can be grown successfully in small or large spaces, but it’s important to know how much space you have to work with before you start building out a garden.
 For example, if growing in a small space, consider growing indicas, which tend to grow shorter and bushier.